Internet fraud prevention: Identity theft

 Identity theft, also called identity fraud, is a crime in which someone steals and uses another person's personal information and data without permission.
 It is a crime usually committed for economic gain.
 Stolen personal data includes Social Security Number's (SSN), passport numbers, or credit card numbers, which can easily be used by another person for profit.
 It is a serious crime that can have negative effects on a person's finances, credit score and reputation.

 There are three specific types of identity theft aside from the broad term.
 Tax-related identity theft is when a criminal uses someone else's SSN to get a tax refund or a job.
 Victim of this type of theft must contact the IRS.
 Child identity theft is when a criminal uses a child's SSN to apply for governmental benefits, open bank accounts, or apply for a loan.
 Medical identity theft is when a criminal uses someone else's name or health insurance to see a doctor, get a prescription or other various medical needs.

-Fortunately, there are precautions that consumers can take to prevent identity theft.
-There are simple ways in which to avoid becoming a victim of identity fraud and an easy way to remember them is the acronym SCAM.
-SCAM reminds us to 1.
-Be stingy when giving out personal information to others 2.
-Check financial information regularly and recognize when something strange has occurred 3.
-Ask for a copy of your credit report often, and 4.
-Maintain careful financial records.
-It is necessary to be aware of phishing and to always be cautious of giving your personal information out through e-mail, website or over the phone.
-Also be sure that the phone number, name and mailing address registered to your bank account is all correct as there are cases in which bank statements have been sent to false addresses and identities have been stolen.
-Check these bank statements regularly and be sure that there are no charges to your account that you do not recognize.
+A simple precaution that consumers can take to prevent becoming a victim of identity fraud is remebering the acronym SCAM.
+SCAM reminds one to 1.
+Being stingy when giving out personal information to others 2.
+Checking financial information regularly and recognizing when something strange has occurred 3.
+Asking for a copy of ones credit report regularly, and 4.
+Maintaining careful financial records.
+It is necessary to be aware of phishing and to always be cautious of giving ones personal information out through e-mail, website or over the phone.
+In addition, consumers should ensure that their phone number, name and mailing address registered with their bank account is correct as there have been cases in which bank statements have been sent to false addresses, resulting in stolen identities.
+One should remember to regularly check their bank statements for any unrecognized spendings as well.

 Individuals experiencing identity theft can take immediate steps to limit the damage to their finances and personal life.
 The first step is to contact one of the three national credit reporting companies and place an initial fraud alert.
 This is done by contacting a national credit reporting company, asking them to put a fraud alert on your credit file, and confirming that they will notify the other two companies of this change.
 The next step is to order free credit reports from each of the three national credit reporting companies.
 Lastly, report the identity theft to the FTC and print an FTC identity theft affidavit and then file a police report and ask for a copy of the report.